couchbase/kv_engine/docs/Collections.md

 ```

+## Errors Codes

-## Error Code 0x88, Unknown collection
+### 0x88, Unknown Collection

 The unknown collection error is used when a request is made, referencing a
 collection and the node could not match the collection against its manifest.
-The same error can be see on "opcode 0xbb Get Collection ID" when an unknown
+The same error can be seen on "opcode 0xbb Get Collection ID" when an unknown
 "scope.name" is used.

+### 0x8a, Cannot Apply Collections Manifest
+The collections manifest passed validation but could not be applied to the
+bucket.
+This status code will also return a string giving reason for the failure
+in the error's context.

+### 0x8c, Unknown Scope

+The unknown collection error is used when a request is made, referencing a
+scope and the node could not match the scope against its manifest.
+The same error can be seen on "opcode 0xbc Get Scope ID" when an unknown
+"scope" is used.

+### Returned Manifest Uid - for Unknown (Collection/Scope)

-The response packet for the unknown collection error includes the UID of the
+The response packet for the unknown collection or scope error includes the UID
-manifest the server used in determining the collection doesn't exist.
-The format
+of the  manifest the server used in determining the collection or scope doesn't
-of the returned value is a JSON document with the following format.
-The
+exist.
+The format of the returned value is a JSON document with the following
-manifest_uid field's value is the UID of the manifest in the same format as the
+format.
+The manifest_uid field's value is the UID of the manifest in the same
-JSON manifest (a hex number in a string with no leading 0x).
+format as the JSON manifest (a hex number in a string with no leading 0x).

 ```
 {